 SIP Identity Header

 Draft-ietf-stir-rfc4474bis defines the identity header field for SIP.
-It uses the PASSporT token as a basis for creation of the dentity header field for INVITE, MESSAGE, and NOTIFY SIP messages.
+It uses the PASSporT token as a basis for creation of the Identity header field for INVITE, MESSAGE, and NOTIFY SIP messages.

 The procedure is detailed in rfc4474bis, but an example of an INVITE with an Identity header field is as follows: